mdolab/AerostructuralOptBenchmark/aero/README.md

 # Aerodynamic meshes

-**Important:** These meshes are not the ones used in our original paper (hope they're better).
+**Important:** These meshes are not the ones used in our original paper (hopefully they're higher quality).
 You can find the original meshes in the [v0.0.1 release of this repo](https://github.com/mdolab/AerostructuralOptBenchmark/tree/v0.0.1/aero).

 Currently, there are 3 mesh levels available for the wing: